Inattentive ADHD and Me

 The ADHD wears you down but it’s the secondary psychological impact that hits you the hardest.
 You get judged by your friends, colleagues, teachers, partners and relatives as being weak in character or lazy.
 And you don’t know if they are right.
 Eventually you believe them.
 The only honest answer you ever have for giving someone about why you stuffed up is “I don’t know”.

-And what makes it worse is than when you find a topic or task engaging you really can perform.
+And what makes it worse is that when you find a topic or task engaging, you really can perform.
 Like exceptionally so.
 Everyone sees this and uses that as your benchmark and then assumes that when you fail at a boring task it is because you are weak-willed.

 People diagnosed with ADHD later on in life, like I was, wear the scars of a lifetime of judgement from failures you could never explain.
 It’s genuinely traumatic.
 It is big things like struggling through university and failing to have a career that matches your potential.
 And it is little things like forgetting birthdays and people’s names and all seven items on the grocery list to bring back from the shops.